Premium GSM Weight

 The towels come with double stitched hemmed finishing for less amount of disintegration after washing.
 The towels are made with combed cotton and 2 ply yarn.

 To make sure that your towels stay fresh, you need to wash and dry them properly.
-Proper washing and drying are going to make sure that they stay free from mildew for a longer time.
 Follow the instructions below while washing your towels:

 - Before you start using your towels, it is advised to wash them to remove the excessive lint that is left over during the manufacturing process.
 In order to decrease the risk of color bleeding use half the amount of detergent that you would normally use along with ½ to 1 cup of white vinegar (about 120-240 mL)